 In the ERC Session IV, Grace led State of Affairs activism course, and conducted a study group on Literature & Linguistics.

 kevin behr - university of washington

 Kevin Behr is a graduate student at the Evans School of Public Policy and Governance at the University of Washington pursuing a Master's in Public Administration degree with a focus on international development, as well as leadership and decision-making.
 His goal is to work on improving government performance, addressing socioeconomic issues, and promoting civic engagement both in the United States and abroad.
 He previously worked on assessing the impact of state-level fiscal policy changes on local municipalities in Ohio.
 As a member of the Partnership for Community & Diversity (PCD), he is working to promote inclusion and collaboration for community members across a variety of policy topics.
 He is a certified AED/CPR and EMR instructor, and loves to surf.

-In the ERC Session IV, Kevin will be leading Globalization activism course, and will conduct a study group on Economics & Statistics.
+In the ERC Session IV, Kevin led Globalization activism course, and conducted a study group on Economics & Statistics.

 bettina hammer - university of chicago

 Bettina Hammer is an undergraduate student at the University of Chicago majoring in sociology and minoring in Arabic.
 She is originally from a small town on the border between Vermont and New Hampshire, where she grew up with her four siblings.
 On campus, she works as a research assistant at the Chicago Project for Security and Threats (CPOST), is a contributing editor and social media chair at the student-run Arabic-language magazine UChicago Majalla, and volunteers with local community organization Sirat teaching ESL to refugees in Hyde Park.
 She loves running, hiking, learning languages, reading, and traveling.

 In the ERC Session IV, Bettina led HerStory and Model United Nations activism courses, and conducted a study group on Culture & Society.